-1. Verify the presence of all contestants and pronunciation of their names.

-Note: You also will conduct a brief informal interview with each contestant after all ballots are collected.

-- 2. Review the speech contest rules with speakers. - 3.
+- Verify the presence of all contestants and pronunciation of their names.
+Note: During the contest, you also will conduct a brief informal interview with each contestant after all ballots are collected. - 2.
+Review the speech contest rules with speakers. - 3.
 Review Speaker's Certification of Eligibility and Originality (Item 1183).
-Remind contest- ants that by signing this form they certify that they have read and understand the rules regarding eligibility and originality. - 4.
-Review timing protocol with speakers. - Acquaint contestants with the exact speaking area, such as lectern, tables, lighting, microphone, etc. All contestants must have the opportunity to test any amplifying equipment before the contest. - 6.
-Draw for speaking positions.
+Remind contestants that by signing this form they certify that they have read and understand the rules regarding eligibility and originality. - 4.
+Review timing protocol with speakers. - 5.
+Acquaint contestants with the exact speaking area. - ▶ For the International, Evaluation, Humorous, Table Topics, and Tall Tales contests, this may include a lectern, tables, lighting, microphone, etc. All contestants must have the opportunity to test any amplifying equipment before the contest. - ▶ For the Online Speech Contest, the contest chair works with each contestant to test their audio and video and set a standard speaking area based on the limitations in their setting. - 6.
+Determine speaking positions, as dictated by the rules. - 7.
+If conducting an Online Speech Contest, ensure that all contestants are comfortable using the online platform as required for the contest.